razi-rais/blockchain-session/README.md

 ### Skills

-Basic understanding of Ethereum, including working with Geth or Parity and programming in Solidity.
+Working knowledge of Ethereum, including configuring Geth/Parity and programming in Solidity.
+Also, basic understanding of cryptography topics including hashing, encryption (RSA, ESCA etc) and digitial signatures is required.